rdbruce/rdbruce.github.io/README.md

 ## Data

-The data used comes from the UCI machine learning repository linked here: https://archive.ics.uci.edu/dataset/9/auto+mpg It is a space separated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
+The data used comes from the UCI machine learning repository.
+[1] It is a space separated data file containing a list of qualities of 398 cars from the United States, Europe, and Japan.
 The qualities listed in order: combined fuel efficiency in miles per gallon, number of cylinders, displacement in cubic inches, horse power, weight in pounds, zero to sixty in seconds, model year, place or origin, and model name.